-Not always-there are many causes for rhinitis.
+Not always, there are many causes for rhinitis.
 Non-allergic rhinitis can be caused by an infection, usually viral or bacterial.
 This can be accompanied by a temperature or fever, feeling generally unwell.
 Nasal discharge may start off with being clear and runny but often quickly turns to yellow or green.
 There are also many other causes of nonallergic rhinitis, including reactions to medicines such as aspirin or the contraceptive pill or thyroid underactivity.
+Please see your doctor to discuss this further.

-Seasonal allergic rhinitis
+Seasonal allergic rhinitis (hay fever)

 Seasonal allergic rhinitis is caused by airborne allergens from grasses, trees, weeds, plants and outdoor moulds which are wind pollinated.
 Bright flowers whose pollination is by insects are unlikely to cause allergy.
-In spring birch tree pollen is highly allergenic and planting birch trees near homes or in school grounds
+In spring birch tree pollen is highly allergenic and planting birch trees near homes or in school grounds can sensitise susceptible people.
+Grass pollen is the most common trigger of hay fever, and it is for this reason that allergic rhinitis is often referred to as hay fever.
+This can affect children at school with their examinations, since most exams are taken